p2586848/Front-End-Web-development/README.md

 1. Gerneral Information

 Stylish Clothing is a website that sells clothes for both male and female.
 To create the website 4 folders wer required such as html, css, javascript and images so each file is saved in seperate folder.
+The webpages are responsive such as for desktop, i-pad or tablet and mobile.

 2. Prerequisite
 	Before creating a website, you need to ensure that you are meeting the following requirements: